 “How Fast Can Pit Bulls Run?”

-While every dog has it’s own unique personality and abilities, Pit Bulls can, on average, keep up to running paces of around 25-30 miles per hour which is a approximately 40-48 km/hr!
+On average, Pit bulls can keep up to running paces of around 25-30 miles per hour which is approximately 40-48 km/hr!
 This speed elevated Pit bulls as the number 23 fastest dog on the planet.

 Let’s delve deeper into this question.